1. EXERCISE OF THE ADVOCACY

 4.8.
 Any report or opinion in writing of our Firm can be used only by the Client, who will not disseminate them in any way without our specific permission regarding the purpose and the recipients of its dissemination.

 4.9.
 The information received from the Client will be used exclusively to satisfy the needs of their defence and legal advice.
+Unless stated otherwise, the Client authorizes us to mention that we have rendered services to the Client, preserving professional secrecy.

 5. LEGAL PRIVILEGE, CONFIDENTIALITY AND DATA PROTECTION